PHIM Responsive Header

 Official Documentation

-Access the full PDF bulletin for Epidemiological Week 9, 2026, including detailed district-level performance tables.
+Access the full PDF bulletin for Epidemiological Week 24, 2026, including detailed district-level performance tables and annexes.
+You can verify and cross-reference these statistics in the official document named IDSR Bulletin_Week 24.pdf.

 Authored & Published By